SahilKr24/aria2aws/README.md

 ## Description

-This project uses an instance based on aws(amazon web services) ec-2 to download files on via [aria2](https://github.com/aria2/aria2)(command-line download utility) and uplaoding them using rclone to your personal google drive account for easy access.
+This project uses an instance based on aws(amazon web services) ec-2 to download files on via **[aria2](https://github.com/aria2/aria2)**(command-line download utility) and uploading them using rclone to your personal google drive account for easy access.
 Front end is handled by **[AriaNG](https://github.com/mayswind/AriaNg)**.
-This runs off a linux based server and has a bash script running on a cronjob that checks when the downloads are complete and then starts to upload them eliminating the need for manual intervention.
-Once the download is complete the script the deletes the file from the server.
+This runs off a linux based server and has a bash script running on a cronjob that checks when the downloads are complete and then starts to upload them, eliminating the need for manual intervention.
+Once the download is complete the script then deletes the file from the server.

 ---